jaebradley/notes/computing/Operating System Concepts/Chapter 3/6 Communication in Client-Server Systems.md

   * Typically, a parent process creates a pipe and uses it to communicate with a child process it creates via `fork`
   * Child processes inherit open files from its parent
   * Since a pipe is a special type of file, the child inherits the pipe from the parent process

+### 3.6.3.2 Named Pipes

+* Named pipes can be directional, and several processes can use it for communication
+* Named pipes continue to exist after communicating processes have finished (unlike ordinary pipes, where the ordinary pipe does not exist after the processes have finished communicating)
+* Named pipes are referred to as FIFOs in UNIX systems and appear as typical files in the file system